FerreroJeremy/tadashi/README.md

 # Tadashi

-Tadashi is a context-aware deep decision system for smart home.
+**Tadashi is a context-aware deep decision system for smart home.**

+The project is currently in beta.
+Pull requests, feedbacks and suggestions are welcome!

 ### What is it?

 This project is closely modelled on the <a rel="arcades" href="https://gricad-gitlab.univ-grenoble-alpes.fr/brenona/arcades">ARCADES</a> project of my former colleague <a rel="alexis" href="https://github.com/AlexisBRENON">Alexis Brenon</a>.
 I invite you to read the <a rel="hal" href="https://hal.archives-ouvertes.fr/hal-01829401">ARCADES paper</a>.
-Please cite this paper if you use Tadashi.
+Please cite this paper if you need to refer to Tadashi.

 If you understand French and if you are really interested by his work, I recommend you to read his <a rel="thesis" href="https://tel.archives-ouvertes.fr/tel-01818123">thesis</a>.